kylekirkby/96boardsJekyllDocumentation/blog.md

 ```

 ## Code Highlighting

+The highlighter used in the site is [`rouge`](http://rouge.jneen.net).
 In order to highlight your source code in blog posts you should use the shorthand in markdown.
 Below is an example of this:

 ```
     ```python